mvolkmann/blog/src/sample.md

 ## First Project

-Let's implement a basic htmx to get a feel for it.
+Let's create a basic htmx project get a feel for it.

-The following steps create a new project.

 1. Open a terminal window.
 1. Install Bun by entering the following command.